With simple commands, you can delete any file you want from the Command Prompt. Follow the below steps to learn how.

 Using command prompt and PowerShell, you can do almost anything on Windows 10.
-For instance, you either create or delete files via command prompt with ease.
-With PowerShell, you can uninstall built-in store apps too.
+Deleting a file or a bunch of files is nothing hard.
 Though you can easily delete files by pressing the Delete key on your keyboard, there might be times when you need to use the commands to delete files.

-Command to Delete Files with Command Prompt
+Command to Delete Files

-There are multiple ways to delete files with commands on Windows.
+When you want to delete something via the Command Prompt, there are multiple scenarios.
 For instance, you can delete a single file, delete multiple files, delete files with a specific extension, delete read-only files, etc.

-Note: the del commands shown below will also work with PowerShell.
+del commands shown below will also work with PowerShell.

-1. Command to delete a single file using Command Prompt
+1. Command to delete a single file

-Now, use the
+2. Now, use the

 cd command to go to the folder where the files you want to delete are located.
 For instance, the files I want to delete are in a folder named "del" on my desktop.
 So, I use the following command.